Bicycle shops in Singapore

 Image credit: Cycle Project Store

-If you have an exact idea of what you want your bike to look like, and don’t wish to stick to parts that are all from the same brand, Cycle Project is your go-to shop.
+If you have an exact idea of what you want your bike to look like, and don’t wish to stick to parts that are all from the same brand, Cycle Project is on your list of go-to bicycle shops.
 They will specially order the frame, seatpost, saddle, pedals, wheels, and brakes individually, and assemble the customised bike (from $$1,300) according to your preferences.

 A Synapse bike from Cannondale